-In his gripping book The Grand Design: New Answers to the Ultimate Questions of Life (co-authored with Leonard Mlodinow) cosmologist and theoretical physicist Stephen Hawking proclaimed that philosophy “is dead”.
-People who received his words with a kind of ignorant approbation made his announcement seem more convincing than it actually is.
+In his gripping book The Grand Design: New Answers to the Ultimate Questions of Life (co-authored with Leonard Mlodinow), cosmologist and theoretical physicist Stephen Hawking proclaimed that philosophy “is dead.”
+People who received his words with a kind of ignorant approbation made his announcement seem more convincing than it actually was.
 Louder were the voices of the philosophically inclined, who abhorred even the consideration of such a possibility, accusing Hawking of philosophical ignorance or even unconsciously constructed philosophical assumptions.

 How can philosophy possibly be dead?
 Are we not still wondering about the nature of reality, human consciousness, the origins of the universe, and the existence of God?
 This kind of response, however, just begs the question against Hawking´s central claim, which does not question the value or importance of these questions, but the principle authority responsible for investigating them.

-Putting things in perspective, consider for a moment Hawking´s “model-dependent realism“, his theoretical framework for understanding science.
-He starts by observing that we create models of the world from our sensory inputs (this is the typical idea of anti-realism) then he “jumps” to a pragmatic or instrumentalist criterion of usefulness, by claiming that models which best fit observational data and are most successful in predicting future events are designated as “true”.
-Richard Dawkins eloquently rehearses this pragmatist moto in his afterword to Lawrence Krauss´s book A Universe From Nothing: “Science may be weird and incomprehensible – more weird and less comprehensible than any theology – but science works.
+Putting things in perspective, consider for a moment Hawking´s “model-dependent realism, “his theoretical framework for understanding science.
+He starts by observing that we create models of the world from our sensory inputs (this is the typical idea of anti-realism), then he “jumps” to a pragmatic or instrumentalist criterion of usefulness by claiming that models which best fit observational data and are most successful in predicting future events are designated as “true.”
+Richard Dawkins eloquently rehearses this pragmatist moto in his afterword to Lawrence Krauss´s book A Universe From Nothing: “Science may be weird and incomprehensible – weirder and less comprehensible than any theology – but science works.
 It gets results.”

-Measured by the success in producing practical results, it’s no surprise that science is having the upper-hand, but it’s perhaps unfair to draw this kind of comparison.
+Measured by the success in producing practical results, it’s no surprise that science is having the upper hand, but it’s perhaps unfair to draw this kind of comparison.
 Why do philosophers need to be constrained by requirements of a practical and/or technological kind in order to earn their livelihood?
-Furthermore, isn’t it the case the philosophy creates (or perhaps constructs) meaning and value around scientific facts necessary for the scientific enterprise?
+Furthermore, isn’t it the case that philosophy creates (or perhaps constructs) meaning and value around scientific facts necessary for the scientific enterprise?

 What arises from this concerns the source of this peculiar knowledge: Is it subjective or objective in origin?
-Avoiding sceptical solutions to this question, German philosopher Immanuel Kant called this knowledge “transcendental”, aiming at the inextricable unity of the subjective and the objective.
-The very notion of philosophical truth as a unity, as something undifferentiated, immutable and eternal has roots that extend all the way back to the very beginning of philosophy.
+Avoiding skeptical solutions to this question, German philosopher Immanuel Kant called this knowledge “transcendental,” aiming at the inextricable unity of the subjective and the objective.
+The very notion of philosophical truth as a unity, as something undifferentiated, immutable, and eternal, has roots that extend all the way back to the very beginning of philosophy.

-Aristotle was the first to pass judgement on Plato´s theory, offering a more empirically oriented perspective, and in that way started a long philosophical debate that culminated in the 17th century when two opposing theories of knowledge emerged.
-Empiricism would eventually prove subsequent to Aristotle’s philosophy, believing that ideas, memories, beliefs and other higher cognitive functions are originally sensations.
+Aristotle was the first to pass judgment on Plato’s theory, offering a more empirically oriented perspective, and in that way, started a long philosophical debate that culminated in the 17th century when two opposing theories of knowledge emerged.
+Empiricism would eventually prove, subsequent to Aristotle’s philosophy, believing that ideas, memories, beliefs, and other higher cognitive functions are originally sensations.
 Rationalism promulgated a contrary view, holding that external objects exist only as ideas – starting from this general assumption, a correct methodological procedure is then formulated consisting of clear and precise deductive inferences from self-evident, intuitively true axioms.

 Kant tried to solve this distinction by proposing a unifying framework as a possible solution to the problem.
 In doing so, he postulated the inexplicable unity of the subjective and the objective, which he termed “noumena” – the world of things-in-themselves.
 Similar to the photographic image insofar as it’s determined by the structure of the camera, what we think and perceive is determined by our innate sensory and cognitive structure.
 What lies beyond these limitations remains forever unavailable to us.